 Updated March 18, 2019

 By Clara Hallifax

 Summary: Dogs are excellent at masking pain, and therefore if you're asking "is my dog sick?", it can be tricky to tell!
 However, there are some serious conditions that your dog may be doing their best to hide, so as responsible pet parents, we should know what to look for...

-You may not realize it, but your dog could be suffering from a life-threatening condition.
-You see, dogs are incredibly good at hiding their pain.
+Dogs are incredibly good at hiding their pain.
 By instinct, they are pack animals, so they hate to show any sign of weakness, it’s against their nature!
-Your dog’s silence allows diseases to spread or get worse, which can, in worst-case scenarios, be fatal.
+Unfortunately, though, your dog’s silence allows diseases and conditions to spread or get worse, which can, in worst-case scenarios, end up being fatal!

-We have taken a look at the four most common ailments and diseases dogs might experience, which you should be aware of, as your pup might not let on.
-Some don’t have symptoms, so regular health checks at the vets are extremely important to make sure your pup is not at risk!
+Here at PetLab Co., we've taken a look at the four most common and serious ailments and diseases dogs may experience, which you should be aware of, as your pup might not let on their developing symptoms.
+Some pups won't even display symptoms, so regular health checks at the vet are extremely important to attend to make sure your pup is not at risk...

 There are different types of cancers that are commonly seen in dogs.
 They can affect the skin (e.g. mast cell tumors), the lymph nodes (which create tumors on the glands), and the breasts of female dogs.
 Female dogs who are spayed are less likely to develop cancerous tumors, but are still not exempt from them.